harp-tech/protocol/Device.md

 ## Deprecated Core Registers

 The following registers are deprecated and their functionality SHOULD NOT be implemented in new devices.
 They MUST still exist as read-only registers, and included in the [`R_OPERATION_CTRL`](#r_operation_ctrl-u8--operation-mode-configuration) register dump.
-They are kept for backward compatibility with older devices and may be removed in future protocol versions.
+They are kept for backward compatibility with older hosts and may be removed in future protocol versions.

 ### **`R_HW_VERSION_H` (U8) – Major Hardware Version**